amnonpaz/mrobot-controller/Readme.md

 ### Prerequisites

-- Python 3.6 or later
+- Python 3.6 or later, with:
+    - PyGObject
+    - websockets
+    - asyncio
+    - msgpack (for serializing/deserializing messages)
 - GStreamer
-  With base, good and bad plugins packages
+  With base, good, bad and ugly plugins packages
-- PyGObject

 ## Installation